-Ideally, after a nurse completes orientation, they will be mentored.
+Ideally, after a nurse completes orientation, he or she will be mentored.
+Experienced nurses can also benefit from being mentored.
 Mentoring may be a formal or informal process that works best when it is intentional.
 The purpose of mentoring is to encourage, support and guide nurses in their positions so that they will continue to grow personally and professionally.
 Mentors are coaches, advisors, friends, cheerleaders and counselors.
 Mentors are not responsible for the nurse’s day-to-day activities or for solving problems.
 They do not evaluate the mentee and should have no direct link to the mentee’s supervisor.
 Mentors generally do not teach specific position-related skills or tasks.
 Mentors offer a nonjudgmental listening ear for the mentee.
 Depending on what the mentee needs and desires, the mentor may help with continued socialization within the institution, communication issues, career goals and problem solving.
 Through their own experiences and expertise, mentors can help the mentee determine what steps to take and appropriate resources.
 The mentoring relationship is built on trust and is confidential.
 A formal mentoring relationship is usually time limited and ranges anywhere from six months to a year.
 However, some mentoring relationships become life-long.

 About the Nurse Mentoring Toolkit